 Submitting a Reserve List - Faculty have two basic options for submitting reserves:

-Option 1: Materials to be placed on reserve may be brought to the Circulation desk by the faculty member or a representative, together with complete written info including the following: Course name & number, professor name(s), and length of time students may have reserves (2-hour, 1-day, 3-day, 3-week).
+Option 1: Materials to be placed on reserve can be brought to the Circulation desk by the faculty member or a representative, together with complete written info including the following: Course name & number, professor name(s), and loan period that students may check out reserves (2-hour, 1-day, 3-day, or 3-week).

-Option 2: A reserve list may be submitted via email to email@example.com (Jennifer Marshall).
-The subject of the email should be "Reserve List for *course number* (i.e. Reserve List for ARTH 4426).
-The email should include the following: Course name & number, professor name(s), length of time students may have reserves (2-hour, 1-day, 3-day, 3-week), and a list of the items including titles and call #s.
+Option 2: A reserve list may be submitted via email to email@example.com (Eliza Perez).
+The email should include the following: Course name & number, professor name(s), length of time students may have reserves (2-hour, 1-day, 3-day, or 3-week), and a list of the items including titles and call numbers.

-If items on the list are not legible or if the book is not found on the shelf, the faculty member will be notified to make other arrangements..
+If items on the list are not legible or if the book is not found on the shelf, the faculty member will be contacted to make other arrangements.

-*Circulation department staff are happy to pull any in-house items from the Library shelves for faculty requesting this service.
+*Circulation staff are happy to pull any in-house items from the Library shelves for faculty requesting this service.
 Note however that this may result in a delay in processing time.
 Reserve materials and lists may be submitted at any time during the semester.

 Reserve Lists for multiple courses: Reserve materials for different courses must be submitted separately.
-It is important that all information on the sheets/docs/email be correct and complete.
+It is important that all information on submitted documentation be correct and complete.

 Processing time: Reserves are generally processed in the order received, however course textbooks will have priority processing.
+(Please note that the Library can no longer purchase new textbooks for placement on reserve, but existing copies can continue to be used.)
 Long reserve lists may take up to 2 weeks to process.
-Please submit early to ensure items are ready on time.
+Please submit early to ensure your items are ready on time.

 Removal of reserve items: All materials will be taken off reserve at the end of each semester unless otherwise indicated.
 Library items will be returned to the stacks; personal materials will be returned to faculty departments.

 What May Be Placed On Reserve?